jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 You know right away.
 Excitement kept you up too late.
 With so little sleep your immune system couldn't keep infection at bay.
 You're sick.

-Viruses are tiny, but not much different than any other lifeform; they are still bits of clay playing the game.
+Viruses are tiny, are not alive to many biologists, but are not much different than any other player; they are still bits of clay looking for the energy to stay in the game.
 Their strategy is simpler than most; forgo reproductive parts and instead self-replicate by invading another creature and hijacking its cells.
 It's a winning idea.
 Animals, plants, even bacteria attracted viruses soon after their games started.

-Viruses are so simple they need only a few thousand genes.
-Humans have three billion for comparison.
+Viruses are so simple they need only a few dozen to sometimes a thousand genes.
+Humans have around 20,000 for comparison.
 Even with this difference in size and abilities, your virus got itself on the scoreboard at your expense.

 Why?